bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoicestatementsalestaxrate.md

 # Pay and Bill - InvoiceStatementSalesTaxRate

-Represents the rounded subtotals for unique sales tax rates tied to an invoice statement
+Represents the rounded subtotals for unique sales tax rates tied to an invoice statement.

 CRUD Access - READ